oplehtinen/discord-sitebot/src/site/_includes/layouts/post.md

   {{ content | safe }}
   <div class="footnote">
     <p>
-      This page is part of the posts section.
+      This is a work in progress.
     </p>
   </div>
 </main>